 New York City’s recycling program takes a lot of stuff, and was recently expanded to take such items as hard plastics, but even they don’t take everything so I have to look around to find places to recycle everything I have that needs to be recycled.
 It’s very hard for me to throw things in the trash that I know could be recycled and I think it’s worth the effort to look around for places to take odd items.

-You can use America Recycles Day as a starting point for recycling if you don’t already, or as a chance to improve your recycling habits by finding new opportunities to recycle even more.
-Recycling is good for our communities, our environment and our country.
-These kids have figured out that recycling is patriotic.
+You can use America Recycles Day as a starting point if you don’t already recycle, or as a chance to improve your habits by finding new opportunities to recycle even more.
+It is good for our communities, our environment and our country, and these kids have figured out patriotic it truly is.
 Hopefully you will too.